Education, B.A.

 - A sequential, well-designed grouping of education courses that address the pedagogical component of best practices in teaching.

-- Courses that address human interactions and diversity (e.g., Child Development, Special Education), necessary for the development of non-discriminatory and caring teachers.
+- Courses that address human interactions and connecting across differences (e.g., Child Development, Special Education), necessary for the development of non-discriminatory and caring teachers.

 - Structured experiences in schools, ranging from observations, to assisting the classroom teacher, to full practicum (student teaching).
 These in-school experiences address the content, pedagogical and humanistic development of a teacher.